a16z/helios/README.md

 Helios converts an untrusted centralized RPC endpoint into a safe unmanipulable local RPC for its users.
 It syncs in seconds, requires no storage, and is lightweight enough to run on mobile devices.

 Helios has a small binary size and compiles into WebAssembly.
-This makes it a perfect target to embed directly inside wallets and dapps.
+This makes it a perfect target to embed directly inside wallets and dapps.README.md

 ## Installing